ruppmatt/AEDeveloper/README.rst

 When you open the sql database in Sequel Pro, make sure to select the "Socket" type of login and provide your root credentials.

-For our example, use the GUI to add a table called '
+For our example, you can use the gui to navigate to the 'PostTest' database;
+our requests will be stored in the ReceivedData table.